-The preparation of a financial report in conformity with Australian Accounting Standards requires managemen make judgements, estimates and assumptions that effe application of policies and reported amounts of assets liabilities, income and expenses.
+The preparation of a financial report in conformity with Australian Accounting Standards requires management to make judgements, estimates and assumptions that effect the application of policies and reported amounts of assets and liabilities, income and expenses.

-The estimates and associated assumptions are based historical experience and various other factors that are believed to be reasonable under the circumstances; the results of which form the basis of making the judgemer about carrying values of assets and liabilities that are n readily apparent from other sources.
-Actual results may from these estimates.
+The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances; the results of which form the basis of making the judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
+Actual results may differ from these estimates.